Indo-Asian News Service

 Indo-Asian News Service or IANS is a private Indian news agency.
 It was founded in 1986 by Indian American publisher Gopal Raju as the "India Abroad News Service" and later renamed.
+In December 2023, Adani group, acquired majority stake in the agency making it a subsidiary to Adani's AMG Media Networks.

-Their main offices are located in Noida, Uttar Pradesh.
+The IANS main offices are located in Noida, Uttar Pradesh.
 The service reports news, views and analysis from the subcontinent about the country, across a wide range of subjects, to subscribers via the Internet.

 While IANS is primarily known as a wire service in English and Hindi, it also has a publishing division that currently produces newspapers and periodicals for other clients in the media industry.
 IANS also operates a mobile news service.